KennethTraynor/web_project_4/README.md

 * The website also uses a responsive layout to make sure it works on smaller scales

+* Added form validation to make sure users do not get confused when inputting data

 ## Technologies & Techniques

 **Technologies:**